IBM/project-pim/examples/tritonserver/README.md

 This can be fed into the application via `config-json` explained [here](../../docs/configuration-guide.md#ai)

 #### modelSource
 A URL that specifies the source for the model corresponding to an AI usecase like fraud detection.
+Make sure to upload the trained model file on http server

 #### configSource
 A URL that specifies the source for the config file corresponding to an AI usecase like fraud detection.
+Make sure to upload the config file specific to AI application on http server

 **Sample config:**
 ```ini